jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 }
 ```

 Here, Typescript would complain that there is no `data` on `Response` when using the `useLoaderData` hook.
 This would avoid a regression here.
 You could quickly fix this by using `throw` when checking for the user session instead of `return`.
 Remember that you can `throw` inside a `loader` function to immediately stop rendering!
-It would also keep Typescript silent because the function still only returns `{ data: string }`.
+It would also keep Typescript silent because the function only returns `{ data: string }`.

 ## Final notes

-You can also export the types from the inferred `loader` functions to use on the components under your `route`.
-This lets us make sure everything is nice and tidy and keep runtime errors to a minimum.
+You can also export the types from the inferred `loader` functions to use wherever you want.
+This lets us ensure everything is nice and tidy and keep runtime errors to a minimum.

 Hope this helped, let me know if you have any questions!
 If you also have a better solution than this one, please let me know!